-Originally built in 1972, Coldwell Banker Caine’s Greenville office was fragmented and out-of-date.
-Most importantly, the dated and divided floorplan could not accommodate the type of community and client events the firm regularly hosted as part of their highly targeted business strategy.
-McMillan Pazdan Smith worked closely with both the client and collaborated with Amy Emery Design to completely overhaul the entire facility.
+McMillan Pazdan Smith worked closely with both Coldwell Banker Caine and Amy Emery Design to completely overhaul the entire facility, originally built in 1972.
 The transformed space now features a Mid-Century Modern look, grounded with clean lines, open spaces, glass walls, and local artwork.

-The Coldwell Banker Caine lower level is central to the firm’s community focus, offering over 5,000 SF of meeting and gathering space and a 1,000 SF patio.
+The lower level is central to the firm’s community focus, offering over 5,000 SF of meeting and gathering space and a 1,000 SF patio.
 A full kitchen and long “community table” provide a central focal point for gatherings, while a retractable glass wall to the patio and built-in grill extend the space’s entertaining capabilities outdoors.
-The “Family Room” provides modular seating, a large screen TV, and arcade video game consoles and other retro games.
+The “Family Room” includes modular seating, a large screen TV, and arcade video game consoles and other retro games.
 Retractable walls separate this space from the kitchen, allowing it to convert to a much larger room for firm-wide occasions and large events.
-The bottom floor also includes a Board Room for formal agent training sessions.
+The bottom floor also includes a boardroom for formal agent training sessions.